 Connect to Elasticsearch Data through External Services in Salesforce

-CData Connect Cloud, enables you to access Elasticsearch data from cloud-based applications like the Salesforce console and mobile applications like the Salesforce Mobile App.
+CData Connect Cloud, enables you to access Elasticsearch data from cloud-based applications like the Salesforce and mobile applications like the Salesforce Mobile App.
 In this article, you will use CData Connect Cloud to access Elasticsearch data through Salesforce External Services.

 About Elasticsearch Data Integration